nwchemgit/nwchem-wiki/Nudged-Elastic-Band-and-Zero-Temperature-String-Methods.md

 H  0.00000000    -0.55046969    -0.75406534
 end
 ```
-  - Using xyz\_path to explicitly input a path of geometries
+  - Using `xyz_path` to explicitly input a path of geometries

-The "xyz\_path" option can also be used to define the initial path.
+The `xyz_path` option can also be used to define the initial path.
 ```
 ...
 NEB